Varchita-Beena/SSLHavenCorner/Deep Clustering.md

 This issue is similar to problems encountered in supervised classification when there's a severe imbalance in the number of samples per class.
 For instance, in a scenario where only a few classes have a significant number of samples while others have very few, a classifier might become overly biased towards predicting the dominant classes, effectively ignoring the others.

-Imagine you are training a neural network to perform clustering on images of animals.
+Imagine we are training a neural network to perform clustering on images of animals.
 The goal is to group similar animals together in clusters.
 Each cluster should represent a different type of animal, like dogs, cats, birds, etc.

 During training, the neural network learns to group the majority of images into only a few clusters.
 For instance, let's say the network tends to put all the dog images into a single cluster, and all the cat images into another.
 These clusters become "dominant" because most of the training data points are assigned to them.